goblegrayson/SLAM/README.md

-# Simple Linear Aircraft Model (SLAM)
+# Simple Low-Latency Aircraft Model (SLAM)
-SLAM is a demonstrative 6 degree-of-freedom airplane flight simulation based loosely on the Lockheed F-104 Starfighter and implemented in object-oriented C++.
+SLAM is a demonstrative 6 degree-of-freedom airplane flight simulation implemented in object-oriented C++.
+It is based loosely on the Lockheed F-104 Starfighter and provides highly performant trim and time-history analysis.
 Simulation results are output in CSV format and plotted using the included Python utility scripts.

 ## Model Structure
 SLAM is implemented in C++ using an object-oriented philosophy.
 It consists of the following object structure: